-- 6. The School will investigate the concern where appropriate, which will ordinarily require the School determining whether, on the balance of probabilities, the concern is substantiated.
-When doing so, the School will take into account the diversity and characteristics of the School community to ensure equity is upheld and act to reduce barriers to inclusion. - 7.
-The School or third party investigating the concern will to the extent it is appropriate or practicable to do so: - a. interview the Notifier and the Respondent - b. interview any other relevant witnesses, and review any relevant documents - c. keep a written record of any interviews and documents during the investigation; and - d. determine whether, on the balance of probabilities, the concern is substantiated. - 8.
+- 5. The School will investigate the concern where appropriate, which will ordinarily require the School determining whether, on the balance of probabilities, the concern is substantiated. - 6.
+The School or third party investigating the concern will to the extent it is appropriate or practicable to do so: - a. interview the Notifier and the Respondent; - b. interview any other relevant witnesses, and review any relevant documents; - c. keep a written record of any interviews and documents during the investigation; and - d. determine whether, on the balance of probabilities, the concern is substantiated. - 7.
 If the concern is substantiated, the School will take appropriate action (which may, in the case of a Respondent who is a current member of School personnel, include summary dismissal of the Respondent for serious misconduct).
-Even if a concern is not substantiated, the findings made by the School during the course of investigating the concern may, in certain cases, still result in disciplinary action and dismissal. - 9.
-The School will notify the following organisations of the outcome of the concern (as is appropriate): - a.
-Victoria Police, Commission for Children and Young People and/or Child Protection if the concern was the subject of a report to them under phase 1 (or if that phase otherwise now requires a report be made)

-- b. the Victorian Institute of Teaching - c.
+Even if a concern is not substantiated, the findings made by the School during the course of investigating the concern may, in certain cases, still result in disciplinary action and dismissal. - 8.
+The School will notify the following organisations of the outcome of the concern (as is appropriate): - Victoria Police, Commission for Children and Young People and/or Child Protection if the concern was the subject of a report to them under phase 1 (or if that phase otherwise now requires a report be made); - b. the Victorian Institute of Teaching; - c.
 Working With Children Check unit.